 The EU responded through the creation of a range of agencies and legal instruments designed to undermine and prevent criminal activity throughout the bloc.
 These included the Schengen Information System, the European Arrest Warrant, the European Investigation Order, the Joint Investigation Team, the European Criminal Records Information System (ECRIS), the Prüm Convention and the Directive on Passenger Name Records (PNR).

 The UK is a large user of these instruments.
 It is, for example, the fourth largest user of the ECRIS database and has been very effective in pushing forward the amount of information held in a PNR, with a view towards ever greater investigation and detection of terrorism and other forms of serious crime.
 The question arising from the UK’s decision to leave the European Union, is what will be the effect of losing the benefit of these instruments on the UK’s ability to prevent crime.
 Somewhat ironically, the value of the EU’s justice and policing apparatus has been made apparent by actions of the UK itself, which in 2013 exercised a right enshrined under Protocol 36 the Lisbon Treaty to opt out en bloc from approximately 130 pre-Lisbon instruments in the field, only then to exercise its right to immediately opt back into the most substantive provisions, including Europol and the European Arrest Warrant.
-This means that the UK has already been subject to a Brexit of sorts, at least in so far as the area of police and judicial cooperation is concerned, and has categorially decided that the substantive EU instruments are worth being a part of.
+This means that the UK has already been subject to a Brexit of sorts, at least in so far as the area of police and judicial cooperation is concerned, and has categorially decided that the substantive EU instruments in this area are worth being a part of.

 The UK Government Position

 The position of the UK Government was set out in a February 2017 White Paper, which at section 11 stated that the UK would “continue to work with the EU to preserve UK and European security and to fight terrorism.”
-Owing to its pre-existing security relationship with the EU, the UK is “uniquely placed to develop and sustain a mutually beneficial model of cooperation in this area,” and the UK hoped to “encourage joint working across the continent” to protect citizens and our way of life.”
+Owing to its pre-existing security relationship with the EU, the UK is “uniquely placed to develop and sustain a mutually beneficial model of cooperation in this area,” and the UK hoped to “encourage joint working across the continent to protect citizens and our way of life.”

-The White Paper did not rely solely on rhetoric but went on to list a range of concrete issues in which the UK has played a major role in enhancing justice and security cooperation.
+The White Paper did not rely solely on rhetoric, but went on to list a range of concrete issues in which the UK has played a major role in enhancing justice and security cooperation.
 These included pointing out that:

 - The UK is one of the biggest contributors to Europol systems, supporting police forces across the UK and Europe, and currently participating in all thirteen of Europol’s priority projects;